Roaming and attacks

 Yass Valley Council takes all dog attacks seriously and urges all residents to report incursions onto your property.

-Section 22 of the NSW Companion Animals Act 1998 details action that a person may take to protect property, person or animal.
+Section 22 of the Companion Animals Act 1998 details action that a person may take to protect property, person or animal.